Endogen/idena-tg-wallet/idena/plugins/start/resources/intro.md

 ✨ *IDENA Telegram Wallet Bot* ✨

 Hey {{firstname}} welcome to your IDENA Telegram Wallet Bot!
-You can use me to manage your IDENA node, your identity or your DNA funds.
-I'm the central hub to do it all 😃
+You can use this bot to manage your IDENA node, your identity or your DNA funds.
+This bot is the central hub to interact with the IDENA chain.

 Cheers 🍻👋